aedanpope/tc_client/README.md

 | 45k | 0.653 |
 | 50k | 0.719 |

-The results are skewed by 2  trials which were not able to find successful strategies.
+The results are skewed by 2 trials which were not able to find and hold successful strategies (we hacked in only exploring.
 The win rates for the 10 trials after 50k steps are:

 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |